NX101.com - A course in Nikon Digital Photography

 2. Next, Exposure Compensation selects which part of the NEF dynamic range will be used to create the RGB photo to edit.

-3. Optionally, there is Active D-Lighting and other RAW Adjustments, which for purposes of illustrating this point, don't matter.
+3. Optionally, there are Active D-Lighting and other RAW Adjustments, which for purposes of illustrating this point, don't matter.

 Now change the Exposure Compensation under 'RAW Adjustments' to -2EV and you can clearly see that some of the lost highlights have been "recovered".
 Clearly the information is present in the NEF, since it was 'recovered', but was not available to you for editing via Adjustments prior to the exposure adjustment.